PaulBerger56/Steampowered/README.md

 To run the code, you need and IDE that can run Java and having Maven installed on the machine is recommended.
 There is a maven wrapped included in the project itself in case the user does not have maven installed.

+The code needs to be run from the terminal with maven and the user will need to open a browser and go to localhost:8080 as long as the port number as not been changed in the configuration file.

 # Dependency Versions
 Release       | Short Description